-- 5.1 Linkages and differences between reproductive rights and sexual rights - 5.2 Areas of conflict: Social and emotional - 5.3 Impact of social media on the life of students - 5.4 Understanding the importance of addressing sexual harassment in family, neighbourhood and other formal and informal institutions - 5.5 Agencies perpetuating violence: Family, school, work place and media (print and electronic) - 5.6 Institutions redressing sexual harassment and abuse National, State and School levels- Child Protection -Right to Protection - 5.7 Gender and ethics.
+- 5.1 Linkages and differences between reproductive rights and sexual rights - 5.2 Positive and negative gender notions in social media and advertisement - 5.3 Institutions redressing sexual harassment and violence in family, neibourhood ,institutions and workplace National, State and School levels. - 5.4 Child Rights and Protection-Institutions redressing child abuse - 5.5 Gender ethics.

 - 1. Prepare a report on any of the government initiatives for care and security of women in our society. - 2.
-Oraganise and prepare a report of a debate on Equity and Equality cutting across Gender. - 3.
+Documentation on various new initiatives of women empowerment based on Newspaper, Magazine and journals. - 3.
 Conduct a news paper analysis on atrocities against women and girl children.